omartazi/Multi_nb2pdf/README.md

     ```

     You will be prompted to select the notebooks you want to convert and whether you want to merge the generated PDFs into a single file.

+   # Licence

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.